sightsdev/sights/docs/getting_started.md

   - Sensor wrapper classes that can use existing Python libraries to access sensors over I2C.
 No need to write libraries specifically for SIGHTS
   - User can define which sensors are enabled, where they go on the interface, how they are displayed, and what type of graph they are displayed on
   - Sensors can be displayed on multiple graphs, or two sensors can be displayed on the same graph
-  - Includes sensor plugins and graphs for:
+  - Includes sensor plugins for:
     - Thermal cameras
     - Ambient and IR temperature sensors
     - Distance (Time of Flight) sensors